puppetlabs-toy-chest/puppetlabs-puppetserver_gem/README.md

 ## Limitations

-This module has been tested on PE and FOSS, and no issues have been identified.
+This module has been tested on PE and FOSS.
 It is a wrapper around the `puppetserver gem` command line, and so has the same limitations around [Gems with native (C) extensions](https://docs.puppet.com/puppetserver/latest/gems.html#gems-with-native-c-extensions)

+Due to a change in Puppet, versions of this module prior to 1.1.1 are incompatible with versions of Puppet prior to 5.5.16 in the Puppet 5 series, 6.0.10 in the 6.0 series, and 6.4.3 in the 6.4 series.
+Related failures can raise "No command gemcmd defined for provider puppetserver_gem" errors during Puppet runs.
+To resolve the issue, ensure that version 1.1.1 of the module is installed.
+For details, see [PUP-6488](https://tickets.puppetlabs.com/browse/PUP-6488).

 ## Development